opencog/atomspace/README.md

 * **It's not SQL.
 It's also not noSQL**.
 Databases from 50 years ago organized structured data into tables, where the `key` is the label of a column, and different `values` sit in different rows.
-This is more efficient than JSON, if you have many rows: you don't have to store the same key over and over again, for each row.
+This is more efficient than JSON, when you have many rows: you don't have to store the same key over and over again, for each row.
 Of course, tabular data is impractical if you have zillions of tables, each with only one or two rows.
 That's one reason why JSON was invented.